SofterWareDevRecruiting/react-assignment/README.md

 ## Submitting Your Work

-When you are ready to submit your work to SofterWare be sure all changes are committed to your git repository and please do one of the following:
+When you are ready to submit your work to SofterWare be sure all changes are committed to your git repository and please do the following:

-- Zip up your git repository, host it in cloud storage (eg. Google Drive), and share a public link with your recruiter or SofterWare.
-- Push your code to your own private github repository and invite the contributor(s) of this repository to be collaborators on your private github repository.
-DO NOT fork this repository as this would make your work visible to other prospective candidates.
+- Push your code to your own private github repository and invite the contributor(s) of this repository to be collaborators on your private github repository. **DO NOT** fork this repository as this would make your work visible to other prospective candidates.

+## Considerations
+Please keep things like reusability in mind when creating your project.
+Perhaps in the future we would want to use a different provider so how would you handle that.
+Use the latest best practices with Software Development.
+Some day this could become an enterprise piece of software so what would you do for an enterprise application.
+This could be deployed to multiple environments like Dev, QA, and Prod.
+How would you help your DevOps group manage different configurations for different environments or how would you architect your software to allow for these conciderations?
+Remember this is a way to show off your development skills and we want to see your best coding and so should you.

 ## Available Scripts